Shirral/folksy-stichers/README.md

 - **additional page with stories from members:** Folksy Stitchers is meant to be a social club - it would be good if the website could reflect that more.
 Personal stories from the members about their club adventures, the friendships the club helped them make, and the other benefits they draw from being a part of the organisation, would be great - they could be important for the potential new members trying to figure out whether they want to try it or not.

+- **"back to top" sticky button**: it might improve the user experience on mobile devices, where there's a bit of scrolling to do.

 - **rounded corners on the carousel gallery:** it would be great to match the carousel to fit visually with the other rectangular elements of the website, which have all been given rounded corners.
 Sadly, I was not able to achieve that in case of the Flickity carousel.
 Future releases would benefit from its own custom-made carousel which would be easier to customize; it would also lower the site's dependency on external assets.

+- **rotating animation on the "Our Meetings" section grid items on hover:** it would add an engaging and visually pleasing way of providing additional information about the meetings to the desktop users.
+Upon hovering over a meeting of their choice, the grid item 'card' would rotate/flip, revealing additional information about the meeting.

+- **zoom-in/expand animation on the "Our Stitches" section grid items on hover, with a dropped shadow:** making the grid items pop out upon hovering over them with a mouse would invite the user to click on them and let them know there is additional information to be found there.

 - **more fluid hover animations:** buttons and links that change their state on hover would look better if the change of state was more gradual.
 It would be good to add simple CSS animations to achieve that.

 - **better optimization:** although the website looks good and works well on all screen sizes, it could be optimized better to use up less data and load faster, especially on mobile devices.
 Differently sized image files could be provided for different devices and next-gen image formats could be used.
 Bootstrap could be removed and its components used in the project could be replaced with custom-made ones to avoid the user's browser having to load a big external asset.

 - **better accessibility:** using Font Awesome means some elements of the current design might not be clear to screen reader users, as they cannot have `aria-label` attribute added to them.
 Future releases would benefit from their own icons presented as image files.

+- **replacing the club's name with a logo in the navbar:** creating a custom logo for the club would give it a more unique, independent character.
+It would also make the fictional club seem more real.

 ## User Experience & User Interface (UX/UI)